-In each time slot, two of the $K$ users, denoted as U$_i$ and U$_j$, are scheduled to communicate with the BS.
-In the uplink RSMA, it has been shown that a single user's signal splitting can guarantee the system to achieve the whole capacity region of uplink MAC \cite{1996_Remoldi_TIT,2005_Tse}.
-Hence, we assume that the message of U$_i$, M$_i$, is split into two sub-messages M$_{i1}$ and M$_{i2}$.
+In each time slot, two of the $K$ users, denoted as U$_i$ and U$_j$, are scheduled to communicate with the BS. {It has been shown in \cite{1996_Remoldi_TIT,2005_Tse,2022_Mao_RSMA_SURVEY} that, a single user's message splitting can guarantee the two-user uplink RSMA transmission to achieve the whole capacity region of uplink MAC.} Hence, without loss of generality, we assume that the message of U$_i$, M$_i$, is split into two sub-messages M$_{i1}$ and M$_{i2}$.
 The two sub-messages are independently encoded into steams $s_{i1}$ and $s_{i2}$.
 Then, the two streams are allocated with certain powers and superposed at U$_i$.
 Thus, the received signal at the BS can be expressed as